nvimpel/chipwhisperer/docs/source/firmware.rst

 you need to get your device up and running again!

 .. note:: All ChipWhisperer scopes and FPGA targets have a ROM base bootloader,
-    meaning it is effectively impossible to "brick" your ChipWhisperer by updating or erasing its firmware.
+    meaning it is effectively impossible to "brick" your ChipWhisperer device by updating or erasing its firmware.

 .. warning:: This page only concerns firmware for ChipWhisperer scopes